rjdevaney/Master-microservices-with-java-spring-docker-kubernetes/section7/README.md

 spring.profiles.active=native
 spring.cloud.config.server.native.search-locations=file:///C://config
 server.port=8071
+encrypt.key=eazybytes
 ```
 -  Go to your Spring Boot main class **ConfigserverApplication.java** and right click-> Run As -> Java Application.
 This will start your Spring Boot application                successfully at port 8071 which is the port we configured inside **application.properties**.
 Your can confirm the same by looking at the console logs.
 - Access the URLs like http://localhost:8071/accounts/default, http://localhost:8071/loans/dev, http://localhost:8071/cards/prod inside your browser to randomly validate that
   properties are being read from configured file system by Config Server for all the three microservices **accounts, loans and cards**.
 - Stop the Config Server microservices which started at port 8071 earlier.
 - Create Github repository and upload all the 9 property files related to **accounts, loans and cards** microservices in to it like mentioned in the course.
 You can refer to https://github.com/eazybytes/microservices-config as a sample reference.
-- - Open the **application.properties** inside **configserver** microservices and make the following entries inside it which will help in reading the properties from a given Github repository.
+- Open the **application.properties** inside **configserver** microservices and make the following entries inside it which will help in reading the properties from a given Github repository.
 ### \src\main\resources\application.properties
 ```
 spring.application.name=configserver